IKoshelev/ui-app-architecture-showcases/README.md

 # App basis

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+If you are working on a case that does not use React at all - the setup is up to you.
 Consult whoever gave you the task for additional constraints / expectations in terms of frameworks / libraries / patterns.

 ## Available Scripts